Orthogonal polynomials and diffusion operators: The full case

 \section{The full $\bR^2$ case}

 In this Section, we consider the case where $\Omega= \bR^2$, and concentrate on the SDOP problem.
 From the one dimensional models and the tensorization procedure, we already know that Gaussian measures provide such orthogonal polynomials, with the two-dimensional Ornstein-Uhlenbeck operator as associated diffusion operator.
-We shall prove in this section that in any case that the only admissible measure are Gaussian measures, although there may be other diffusion operators having as eigenvectors orthogonal polynomials for these measures.
+We shall prove in this section the following